 Henry de Waroquier (1881-1970) .was born in Paris 18 January l881.
-As a child, his imagination was stirred by scientific discoveries so he went back and forth between biology and art before choosing a vocation, writing of his struggle: “What interests me isn’t art, but life.”
-In the evnt, he chose both.
+As a child, his imagination was stirred by scientific discoveries so he went back and forth, considering biology and art before choosing a vocation, writing of his struggle: “What interests me isn’t art, but life.”
+In the event, he chose both.

 Paris in Waroquier’s youth offered the new art at Galerie Durand-Ruel and the Japanese art at L’Art Nouveau Bing., both nearby, a heady abundance of Impressionism and “la lecon orientale.”
 In 1903 Enrolled at L’Ecole Estienne in 1903, Waroquier’s instructors practiced the cult of the curvilinear.
 Her later wrote that in his early works he tried to understand the relationship between land, water, and sky through the lines that joined them.

-Waroquier began to study the techniques used by Divisionist painters around 1905 and later turned his hand to Cubism, his.pole star continued to be the diluted colors borrowed from faded, old Japanese prints.
+Waroquier began to study the techniques used by Divisionist painters around 1905 and later turned his hand to Cubism but his.pole star continued to be the diluted colors borrowed from faded, old Japanese prints.
 He also expressed his affinity for another painter of Breton scenes, the somber realist Charles Cottet.

 In later life, he created a series of clustered masks that were displayed on the Boulevard Saint-Michel during the protests of May 1968. .
 Henry de Waroquier died in 1970.